HannahCarnes/python-api-challenge/README.md

 # python-api-challenge
+#CODE LOCATED IN THE WEATHERPY FOLDER IN THE WEATHER.PY JUPYTER NOTEBOOK AND VACATION.PY JUPYTER NOTEBOOK.
+Thank you!
 Requirements
 The requirements for "Part 1: WeatherPy" are the following Create Plots to Showcase the Relationship Between Weather Variables and Latitude (30 points)